b-rajkumar/til/english-communication.md

 ### Summary:

 - Along with grammar and vocabulary, correct pronunciation is a sine qua non for mastering the art of speaking.
 Pronunciation relates to how the words are spoken or uttered.
 Like bad grammar, incorrect pronunciation too undermines the speaker.

-- Along with grammar and vocabulary, correct pronunciation is a sine qua non for mastering the art of speaking.
-Pronunciation relates to how the words are spoken or uttered.
-Like bad grammar, incorrect pronunciation too undermines the speaker.